neurobagel/documentation/docs/getting_started.md

 this will:

 - pull the required Docker images (if you haven't pulled them before)
-- launch the containers for Neurobagel services
+- launch the containers for [the Neurobagel services](config.md#available-services
 - automatically set up and configure the services based on your configuration files
 - automatically upload datas to the Neurobagel graph (by default, it will upload an example dataset we have provided for testing)